SoftwareAG/webmethods-api-gateway-devops/README.md

  The docker compose files for these different deployment styles can be found at https://github.com/SoftwareAG/webmethods-api-gateway/tree/master/samples/docker/deploymentscripts

- ## Devops Automation and CI/CD in API Gateway
+ ## Devops Automation and CI/CD in SoftwareAG webmethods API Gateway
  The CI/CD and devops flow can be acheived in multiple ways.
- ### Using webMethods Deployer and Asset Build environment
+ ### Using webmethods Deployer and Asset Build environment
   API Gateway asset binaries can be build using Asset Build environment and promoted across stages using WmDeployer.
 More information on this way of CI/CD and Devops automation can be found at http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Staging%2C+Promotion+and+DevOps+of+API+Gateway+assets
- ### Using API Gateway promotion management.
+ ### Using Promotion management APIs
   The promotion APIs that are exposed by API Gateway can be used for the devops automation.
 More information on these APIs can be found at https://github.com/SoftwareAG/webmethods-api-gateway/blob/master/apigatewayservices/APIGatewayPromotionManagement.json

 # About this repository

-This repository is a sample repository for someone to get started with a DevOps flow for API Gateway assets.
+This repository is a sample repository for someone to get started with a DevOps flow for SoftwareAG webmethods API Gateway assets.
 One can clone this repository then modify it to suite their organizational needs.
 The samples in this repository use the API Gateway Promotion APIs for automation of the Devops flow.